parker-emily/REX-goldenrod/README.md

 ## Introduction ##
 R scripts from the Kellogg Biological Station Long Term Ecological Research site Rain Exclusion eXperiment (KBS-LTER REX).

 These scripts are used to organize, clean, analyze, and plot data from the individual goldenrod stems collected in 2021 & 2022.
+The code in this repository was used to conduct the statistical analyses and create the plots for a manuscript to be published in Oecologia.

+The accompanying data for these scripts will be openly available in the Environmental Data Initiative data repository.

+Parker, E.G.,  M. Hammond, M. Young, K. Dobson, P.L.
+Zarnetske (in revision).
+Climate warming and drought modify galling effects on tall goldenrod.
+Oecologia.

 ### Response variables include: ###
 - stem biomass